platformsh/platformsh-docs/sites/friday/src/_index.md

 ### How to contribute

-Feel free to open an issue or pull request for any of the repos below, or let us know on [Slack](https://chat.platform.sh) if you find a problem we can help with:
+Feel free to open an issue or pull request for any of the repositories below, or let us know on [Slack](https://chat.platform.sh) if you find a problem we can help with:

 {{< home/links-github >}}